RickyRomero/shut-up-native/README.md

 This version of Shut Up requires macOS Monterey or later, and builds in Xcode 16.

+## Translations

+If you want to help translate Shut Up into your language, you need the latest version of Xcode.

+Translations must be added in two places:

+- For the main app: `Shut Up -> Shut Up -> Views -> Main (Strings)`
+- For all other strings: `Shut Up -> Shared -> Localizable`

 ## License

 Shut Up is available under the terms of the [MIT License][license].